mdn/curriculum/curriculum/2-core/8-design-for-developers.md

 - UI design fundamentals:

-  - Contrast
+  - Contrast.

-  - Typography
+  - Typography.

-  - Visual Hierarchy
+  - Visual Hierarchy.

-  - Scale
+  - Scale.

-  - Alignment
+  - Alignment.

-  - Use of whitespace
+  - Use of whitespace.

-- Color theory
+- Color theory.

-- Revisiting CSS resets, and using them as a base on which to create a good design

-- Use of images; remember to optimize file sizes
+- Use of images.

 Resources: